 Together, Harvey and Blum co-edited the The Columbia Guide to Religion in American History (2012).

 Emily Suzanne Clark is a Ph.D. candidate in Religion at Florida State University with an interest in religion and race in the South.
-Her dissertation, “The Creole Color Line: Religion and Race in Nineteenth Century New Orleans” explores the role of religion in mediating the city’s transformation from a tripartite to a bipartite racial system.
+Her dissertation maps how religion mediated the cultural, political, and social changes in New Orleans from the late antebellum period through Reconstruction.

 Tammy Heise is a Ph.D. candidate at Florida State University.
 Her dissertation, titled “Ghost Dance Religion and National Identity,” examines the intersections of Native American, Mormon and Protestant religions throughout the 19th and 20th centuries and demonstrates how prophetic religion mediated national identity and political change

 Guy Emerson Mount is a second year PhD student at the University of Chicago.
 His research interests center around the intersection of religion, sexuality, and modernity in postemanciaption America.
 Mr. Mount’s current project covers the interracial marriage of Frederick Douglass and Helen Pitts in 1884, using it as a lens to explore how contested meanings of marriage and citizenship became centered in both African American struggles for freedom and white American responses to emancipation.
 His master’s thesis explored issues of black identity, authenticity, and masculinity as seen through the multiracial body of T. Thomas Fortune, the premier African American newspaper editor of the nineteenth century.
 He regularly shares his thoughts on pop culture, contemporary politics, and current events through his Twitter page and can be followed at www.twitter.com/